 Aspirin is used to alleviate pain.
 Avoid using aspirin if the bird is bleeding, as aspirin causes the blood to thin and can make bleeding worse.
 The ideal dose of Aspirin is 25 grains or 1625 mg per gallon of water.

 This chart from Chicken Health for Dummies explains how to prepare and administer an Aspirin solution.
-Note that Aspirin is difficult to mix into water and sometimes won't mix completely into a solution, and so it should be changed at least daily.
+Note that Aspirin is difficult to mix into water and sometimes won't mix completely into a solution, and so it should be stirred often and changed at least daily.
 Enteric coated aspirin is not preferred for mixing into water.